Family allowance

 Family allowance is a periodic monetary benefit paid out to help ease the financial burden of having one or more children.
 It includes child and education allowances.
 ETH Zurich pays benefits in addition to the statutory family allowance.

 You can find information about personnel law relating to family allowances in the Download Personnel Ordinance (German) (PDF, 1.4 MB).
-We also refer you to our Download information sheet on family allowances (PDF, 52 KB).
 Please find external page here additional information on the federal law on family allowances (German).

 Family allowance can be claimed for: